There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

-Affiliate marketing is an online business model where you promote a company’s products via links or banner ads on your website.
-If one of your visitors clicks on a link/banner, and then makes a purchase, you will receive a commission for that sale.
+Affiliate marketing is an online business model where you promote a company’s products via affiliate link or banner ads on your website.
+If one of your visitors clicks on an affiliate link/banner, and then makes a purchase, you will receive a commission for that sale.

-To promote products for a business you have to first apply to their affiliate program.
+To promote physical or digital products for a business you have to first apply to their affiliate program.

 Anyone with a computer, an Internet connection, and the willingness to learn new skills, can follow the affiliate marketing business model.